Skip to main content

 Sources of MSM

-Sulphur is a mineral that is abundant in nature, especially in the form of MSM.
+Sulphur is a mineral that is widespread in nature, particularly in the form of MSM.
 It is present in small amounts in our diet.
-Some natural sources of MSM include fish, meat, dairy products, nuts, fresh vegetables, and fruits.
-The amount of MSM in food can vary significantly depending on the soil in which it is grown and the processing methods used.
+Some natural sources of MSM include fish, meat, dairy products, nuts, fresh vegetables and fruit.
+The amount of MSM in food can vary greatly depending on the soil in which it is grown and the processing methods used.

 What does MSM do?

-If you have more questions or are looking for personal advice, feel free to contact our health coaches via the online chat, or visit a Vitaminstore shop near you.
+Do you have more questions or are you looking for personalised advice?
+Feel free to contact our health coaches via the online chat, or visit a Vitaminstore shop near you

 Sources